 “I was an hour away from making the decision to go today,” Trump said at the White House, claiming Iranian leaders are “begging for a deal” while threatening that American forces would launch a fresh assault in the coming days without an agreement.

-Just a day earlier, on May 18, Trump had called off a Pentagon strike operation scheduled for Tuesday after leaders from Qatar, Saudi Arabia and the United Arab Emirates urged restraint.
+Just a day earlier, on May 18, Trump had called off a Pentagon strike operation scheduled for Tuesday after leaders from Qatar, Saudi Arabia, and the United Arab Emirates urged restraint.
 While stating that “serious negotiations” were in progress, the president directed the military to stand ready for a “full, large scale assault” at any moment.

 A Ceasefire on Life Support

 In recent days, Trump has held conversations with Israeli Prime Minister Benjamin Netanyahu and Chinese President Xi Jinping regarding the crisis.
-Turkey’s Foreign Minister Hakan Fidan, speaking in Berlin this week, said the immediate focus of U.S.-Iran talks was maintaining access through the Strait of Hormuz, although Iran’s nuclear program remains the core concern.
+Turkey’s Foreign Minister Hakan Fidan, speaking in Berlin last week, said the immediate focus of U.S.-Iran talks was maintaining access through the Strait of Hormuz, although Iran’s nuclear program remains the core concern.

 Fidan said the February strikes on Iran’s nuclear facilities left much of Iran’s enriched uranium that could be weaponized buried beneath collapsed tunnels.
 The U.S. has said it is closely monitoring any movements around the stockpile.